bartlomiejmarek/are_audio_df_polyglots/README.md

 ## Results

 Results from the evaluation will be saved to the specified `output_file`.
 Use these outputs to analyze model performance across different languages.
-The example of processing of results is shown in `notebooks\post_processing.ipynb`
+The example of processing of results is shown in `notebooks\post_processing.ipynb`.
----

 ## Citation